January 6th 2019, Recital Hall, Royal Birmingham Conservatoire

 In 2020, Andrew will celebrate his 70th Birthday.

 To mark this significant milestone, there will be a special concert in which Andrew's 6th Symphony will be premiered.
 The first half of the concert will be chamber works written by Andrew and in the second half will be the 6th symphony, written for chamber orchestra.
-This has been composed for and dedicated to Central England Camerata, the professional orchestra which I set up in 2013.
+This has been composed for and dedicated to Central England Camerata the professional orchestra which I set up in 2013.
 The orchestra gave the premiere and toured with his Ballad of St Kenelm between 2014 and 2018, and in 2016, the Camerata celebrated Andrew's 65th Birthday in a special concert at Birmingham Cathedral in which we performed his Symphony No.1.
 Symphony No. 1 features a solo organ part which on this occasion was played by our very own Duncan Honeybourne.
 Central England Camerata has also performed Symphony No.2 several times and will perform Andrew's Celtic Rhapsody on 18th May this year as part of Hagley Festival at St John's Church in Hagley.
 Celtic Rhapsody is a work for soprano soloist and orchestra, and the soloist will be Paula Downes.
 Symphony No.6 was composed, remarkably, before, during and after Andrew's significant bout of ill health at the start of 2018.
 The premiere will take place to celebrate the 70th Birthday of Andrew at Hagley Hall on 2nd October 2020.

 The whole Symphony, composed in 5 movements, is entitled 'Nature Fights back' and is inspired by the topic of Climate Change.
 Andrew has always been passionate about the Native American philosophy of life, that being 'we belong to the earth, the earth does not belong to us and it is our duty to preserve it'.
-His first work which embraced this was 'Song of the Praries' which was composed in 1988.
+His first work which embraced this was 'Song of the Prairies' which was composed in 1988.
 Andrew wrote in his score that the work is 'dedicated to the expression of the beauty and power of nature and is at the same time a passionate protest mingled with nostalgia at man's appalling treatment of his natural heritage'

 So symphony No.6 will be premiered some 32 years later in October 2020, a point at which the need to address Climate Change could not be more pressing.